PORTSMOUTH, Va. — The Hampton Roads Regional Jail reports four inmates have died in February – three at the jail and one at a Portsmouth hospital.

 The HRRJ said Keith Robinson died on Feb.
 4 after collapsing in the jail’s kitchen.
 William Felton died that same day at Bon Secours Maryview Hospital after months of “end of life care.”

-Thomas Flood died on Friday, and Michael Goode Sr. died yesterday.
+Thomas Fludd died on Friday, and Michael Goode Sr. died yesterday.
 An HRRJ release said Goode had “underlying health conditions.”

 The HRRJ routinely houses the region’s sickest inmates.

 All four deaths were being investigated by both the Hampton Roads Regional Jail and the Portsmouth Police Department.

 In a statement, HRRJ leaders said they reported the deaths to show "transparency with the community" and the jail remains "vigilant and steadfast to all of those committed to our care and custody."

 New jail superintendent Col. Jeff Vergakis was not available for an interview Tuesday and HRRJ jail leaders did not answer if staffing shortages played any role in the inmate deaths or if jail leadership will make any changes following four deaths in 20 days.